-Significant environmental and process safety issues are reviewed by the Board and management to ensure compliance with the Company's rigorous processes and are described in Chevron's annual Corporate Responsibility Report and on Chevron's website.
+In addition, significant environmental and process safety issues are reviewed by the Board and management to ensure compliance with the Company's rigorous processes and are described in Chevron's annual Corporate Responsibility Report and on Chevron's website.
 These processes have helped Chevron drive strong environmental and process safety performance.
 For example, Chevron:

 - is consistently executing the OEMS enterprisewide.
-The OEMS advances our process safety culture through engaged leadership supported by leading and lagging metrics, technical standards, and corporate oversight; - has developed and implemented WellSafe, an assurance program whose objective is to provide maximum reasonable assurance that well control is maintained at all times on all operations that are under the direct control of the Chevron Drilling and Completions organization; - has established itself as a leader among its peers in spill prevention and has reduced its recordable volume of petroleum spills to land and water by 93 percent since 2011: - has reduced its in-scope equity greenhouse gas emissions from flaring and venting by 45 percent since 2003 and has built and will soon operate the world's largest carbon dioxide injection facility (at the Gorgon site in Western Australia), as reported in Chevron's annual Corporate Responsibility Report; - has an environmental management company dedicated to responsible stewardship of sites with residual environmental impacts; and - recognizes the importance of biological diversity by incorporating conservation considerations into project evaluations and decision making and by supporting numerous flora and fauna conservation projects around the world.
+The OEMS puts into action The Chevron Way values and places high priority on the safety and health of the Company's workforce and the protection of communities, the environment and business assets through active leadership supported by risk management processes, leading and lagging metrics, and technical standards; - has developed and implemented WellSafe, a program to assure that well and reservoir fluids are kept under control and are not released, potentially impacting people and the environment; the program provides maximum reasonable assurance that well control is maintained at all times on all operations that are under the direct control of Chevron's Drilling and Completions organization; - is executing a Contractor Health, Environment and Safety Management process globally, which establishes clear accountabilities and facilitates active engagement with contractors to help keep them, and Chevron's entire - has established itself as a consistent leader among its peers in spill prevention and has reduced its recordable volume of petroleum spills to land and water by more than 90 percent since 2011; - has reduced its estimated in-scope equity greenhouse gas emissions from flaring and venting by 45 percent since 2003, as reported in Chevron's annual Corporate Responsibility Report; - has an environmental management company dedicated to responsible stewardship of sites with residual environmental impacts; and - recognizes the importance of biological diversity by incorporating conservation considerations into project evaluations and decision making and by supporting numerous flora and fauna conservation projects around the world.

-In light of the existing environmental experience represented on Chevron's Board and Chevron's rigorous standards for protecting the environment and well-developed environmental risk management systems, your Board believes that this proposal is unnecessary, would narrow the pool of eligible Directors for consideration and would provide no additional benefit to Chevron and its stockholders.
+In light of the existing environmental experience represented on Chevron's Board and Chevron's rigorous standards for protecting the environment and welldeveloped environmental risk management systems, your Board believes that the action sought through this proposal is unnecessary, would narrow the pool of eligible Directors for consideration, and would provide no additional benefit to Chevron and its stockholders.

-Stockholder Proposal Regarding Special Meetings (Item 11 on the Proxy Card)
+Stockholder Proposal Regarding Special Meetings (Item 10 on the Proxy Card)